-Required Core Courses17.
-5
+Required Core Courses......17.5

-Introduction to Business
+Introduction to Business3

 Database Essentials1.5

 Computer Concepts

-Word Processing1.5
+IS 16 Word Processing1.5

-Spreadsheet Fundamentals
+IS 18 Spreadsheet Fundamentals1.5

-Cooperative Work Experience,
+IS 19V Cooperative Work Experience,

-Database Essentials

-Information Systems 1
+Information Systems

 IS 40A Web Development with HTML,

-CSS,and JavaScript 3
+CSS, and JavaScript

-Select one course from the following 3
+S elect one course from the following

-IS 31 Introduction to Programming 3
+IS 31 Introduction to Programming3

-IS 33 Beginning Java Programming 3
+IS 33 Beginning Java Programming3

-IS 47 Visual Basic 3
+IS 47 Visual Basic3

 IS 50A Introduction to Game

-Programming 3
+Programming3

 Total units

-INFORMATION SYSTEMS NETWORKING (MAJOR #C.693B.CA) CERTIFICATE OF ACHIEVEMENT
+INFORMATION SYSTEMS NETWORKING (MAJOR #C.693B.CA)

 - 1. Apply structured logic in analyzing and solving problems. - 2.
-Create a web document that contains Hyperlinks, graphics, tables and forms. - 3.
+Create a web document that contains Hyperlinks, - graphics, tables and forms. - 3.
 Plan, design, and write stand-alone computer programs. - 4.
 Develop a well-designed relational database.